Toggle menu

 We can only take action if the vehicle has no valid road tax.

-Reporting a vehicle which has been abandoned on private land or a private road
+If a vehicle has been abandoned on private land or a private road

 Report an abandoned vehicle